 Fresh or frozen green beans are transformed into a garlicky and tender side dish.
 Serve alongside Italian pasta dinners or a juicy steak.
-To make these sauteed green beans, you’ll only need 5 ingredients.
+To make these sauteed garlic green beans, you’ll only need 5 ingredients.

 Introducing… my all-time most-often cooked side dish: sauteed green beans.
 I make these at least once a week.
 They are probably my fiance’s favorite vegetable, one that he will always eat, guaranteed.